averykhoo/recipes/ikea-meatballs-sg.md

 *   (allspice)

 This is how you do it:
-Heat the onion until golden in a couple of tablespoons of lightly browned butter.
+1. Heat the onion until golden in a couple of tablespoons of lightly browned butter.
-Mash the potatoes and moisten the rusk flour in a little water.
+2. Mash the potatoes and moisten the rusk flour in a little water.
-Mix all the ingredients into a smooth farce and flavour generously with salt, white pepper and (optional) finecrushed allspice.
+3. Mix all the ingredients into a smooth farce and flavour generously with salt, white pepper and (optional) finecrushed allspice.
-Shape the farce into round balls and transfer to a floured chopping board, then fry them quite slowly in plenty of butter.
+4. Shape the farce into round balls and transfer to a floured chopping board, then fry them quite slowly in plenty of butter.

 This is what you need (cream sauce, serves 4):
-*   1 dl double cream
+*   100 ml double cream
-*   2 dl water or beef stock
+*   200 l water or beef stock
 *   soy
 *   salt
 *   white pepper
 *   (1 tbsp white flour)

 This is how you do it:
-Swirl out the pan with a couple of decilitres of boiling water or meat stock.
+1. Swirl out the pan with a couple of decilitres of boiling water or meat stock.
-Strain the pan juices and dilute with cream.
+2. Strain the pan juices and dilute with cream.
-Thicken with white flour if preferred.
+3. Thicken with white flour if preferred.
-Season well, and serve this and the meatballs with freshly boiled potatoes, lingonberry jam, a green salad and salted or pickled gherkins.
+4. Season well, and serve this and the meatballs with freshly boiled potatoes, lingonberry jam, a green salad and salted or pickled gherkins.

 We also have these easy-to-prepare solutions:
 *   SYLT LINGON - lingonberry jam (400g)